fartyg/bulkbin/README.md

 12345, 12345, 12345, 12345
 Duplicate BINs will be removed.

-bincodes.com requires API key that you can get for free.
-Requests limited to 20 per day. binlist.net requires no API key but limits requests per day.
+- bincodes.com requires API key that you can get for free.
+Requests limited to 20 per day.
+- binlist.net requires no API key but limits requests per day.
+Use this version to quickly test.

     To get full use out of this script one should consider paying a small fee for unlimited access from one of the above BIN database website.